Disclaimer: Hope Pregnancy Center does not perform nor refer for abortions.

 FIND OUT GESTATIONAL AGE

-If you’re considering an abortion, the type and cost of the procedure you will be eligible to receive is dependent on the gestational age of your pregnancy.
+While we do not perform or refer for abortions, if you’re considering an abortion, the type and cost of the procedure you can receive is dependent on gestational age.
 An ultrasound exam will provide this information.
 We provide no-cost pregnancy testing and ultrasound in Willmar, Minnesota to confirm and date pregnancy.
 Eligibility is required.

 Know your options.
 Be educated.